-In celebration of World Mental Health Day, join us on 7 October as we highlight the many reasons mental health is a vital component in a New Era of Leadership.
+In celebration of World Mental Health Day, the HBA highlighted the many reasons mental health is a vital component in a New Era of Leadership.

 - Learn practical strategies to reduce burnout